8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.4 Chapter overview

 Whereas Walkthrough 1 in Chapter 7 focused on the education data science pipeline in the context of an online science class, this walkthrough further explores the ubiquitous but not-often-analyzed classroom gradebook dataset.
-We will use data science tools and techniques, and focus more on analyses, including correlations and linear models.
+You will use data science tools and techniques, including correlations and linear models.

+This walkthrough provides another example of a commonly used education dataset.
+But we encourage you to imagine how the techniques from this walkthrough can be applied to other areas.
 There are a variety of data sources to explore in the education field.
-Student assessment scores can be examined for progress towards goals.
-The text from a teacher’s written classroom observation notes about a particular learner’s in-class behavior or emotional status can be analyzed for trends.
-We can tap into the exportable data available from common learning software or platforms popular in the K–12 education space.
+Student assessment scores can be analyzed for progress towards goals.
+The text from a teacher’s written classroom observation notes about a learner’s in-class behavior or emotional status can be analyzed for trends.
+Exportable data from learning software or platforms in the K–12 education space can be analyzed for patterns over time.

 8.4.1 Background

 This walkthrough goes through a series of analyses using the data science framework.
 The first analysis centers around a common K–12 classroom tool: the gradebook.
-While gradebook data is common in education, it is sometimes ignored in favor of data collected by evaluators and researchers or data from state-wide tests.
+While gradebook data is common in education, it is sometimes ignored in favor of other sources, like data collected by researchers or data from state-wide tests.
 Nevertheless, it represents an important untapped data source.
-A data science approach can reveal the value of analyzing a range of education data sources.

 8.4.2 Data sources